603 E. Daniel Street

 Champaign, IL 61820

 Dr. Erin Wood is a developmental psychologist researching the role of social-environmental stressors on health and development.
 Dr. Wood is a member of the Family Studies Lab under the mentorship of Dr. Karen Rudolph.
 Dr. Wood's research largely examines the role that family structure and peer relationships play on emotional, social, and biological development.
-Current projects at the University of Illinois are examining the role that emotions and responses to stress play on youth behavioral development.
+Current projects at the University of Illinois are examining the role that emotions, mindsets, and attributions play on youth behavioral development.

 Dr. Wood received her doctorate in Experimental Psychology with concentrations in development and comparative neurobiology from Oklahoma State University (OSU) in May 2021.
 During her time at OSU she was a member of the Oklahoma Center for Evolutionary ANalysis (OCEAN) where she conducted research examining the associations between parent-child relationships and risky behavior in adolescence and emerging adulthood.
 She joined the Department of Psychiatry and Behavioral Sciences at the University of Texas Health Science Center at San Antonio in 2021 as NIDA T32 Postdoctoral Research Fellow to specialize in adolescent substance use.
 Dr. Wood joined the Department of Psychology as a Postdoctoral Research Fellow at the University of Illinois Urbana-Champaign in 2022.